haxtheweb/edtechjoker/draft-outline.md

 *Submit the link to your GIST using the Cantvas HW 1 Dropbox*

+--- TOPICS BELOW THIS LINE STILL IN FLUX ---

 # Week 2 - The one with the Web
-## Tues - Hack, Penn State
+## Tues -
-- Hacking The web
 - How we use the Browser as a development environment
 ## Thurs - Cascading styles, what even is this?
 - CSS